yanivcohen1/microPython/MicroWebSrv/README.rst

 # need to be connected to wifi
 import ntptime
+ntptime.settime() # set the rtc datetime from the remote server
+# get the date and time in UTC-Universal Time Coordinated
+# for jerusalem need to add 3 to houre - GMT+3
-ntptime.settime() # set the rtc datetime from the remote server year, monte, day, houre, mimite, secend, mi, n = rtc.datetime()    # get the date and time in UTC
+year, monte, day, houre, mimite, secend, mi, n = rtc.datetime()

 # machine reset
 machine.reset()